OPENAIRINTERFACE/openairinterface5g/targets/ARCH/iqplayer/DOC/iqrecordplayer_usage.md

 * `subframes-loops` Number of iterations to replay the entire subframes file (default is 5)
 * `subframes-read-delay` Delay in microseconds to read a subframe in replay mode (default 200)
 * `subframes-write-delay` Delay in milliseconds to write a subframe in replay mode (default 15)
+* `use-mmap` Boolean, set to 1 (true) by default, iq file is map to memory if true, otherwise iq's are read from file.

 >iq player session example:
 ```bash